 Why You Should Choose Good File Names for SEO

-Search engines will read your file names to help determine the content of your page.
+Search engines will also read your file names to help determine the content of your page.
 Names that seem relevant and applicable make search engines happy, while names that are meaningless or spammy…just aren’t helpful.

-Also, if you’re outsourcing your blog, images with relevant file names make life easier for everyone!
+As a bonus: if you’re outsourcing your blog, images with relevant file names make life easier for everyone!
 I love it when clients upload images to their library that have easily searchable names.
 If I’m writing a post about what makes your newborn photo sessions so special, it’s really nice to be able to type “newborn” into the search bar of your media library and immediately have a ton of good images to choose from.
 (And it means I won’t be reaching out to ask you to send me images too.
 Win-win!)

 How to Name Images for SEO